 Remember to add any new expensive or sizable gifts to your home inventory, too.
 Include as many details as you can and take photos of each item.
 Many home insurance policies have standard limits for big-ticket items like electronics, art, jewelry, firearms or sporting equipment.
 You may need additional coverage, so call your agent to discuss changes for your policy.

 Make sure your coverage is appropriate for your life situation.
-Liability is the part of the policy that pays for any injury or damage if you cause an accident.
+Liability is the part of the policy that pays for injury or damage to others if you cause an accident.
 If your liability insurance is too low, you may be legally exposed for any damages above your liability limits.

 Review your deductibles for comprehensive and collision coverage.
 This is the amount you will pay if your car is damaged or totaled without fault of another driver.
 Raising or lowering this amount can affect your premium.